Home - Dinner - Pasta - Easy 25-Minute Pomodoro Sauce for Pasta

 It’s as uncomplicated as could be, basically made with simmered tomatoes, olive oil and garlic.
 Add pasta and grated Parmesan cheese to that bright, fresh-tasting sauce and you have yourself the Italian dish known as pasta pomodoro.

 Pomodoro is the Italian word for tomato.
-Along with simple marinara sauce, they are one in the same — they are both humble tomato-based sauces.
+Along with simple marinara sauce, they are very much the same, both light and fresh-tasting sauces made with pantry ingredients.

 Tomato sauces are the ones people tend to associate with Italian-American food.
 Especially after many southern Italians and Neapolitans (like my ancestors) emigrated from their country in the 19th century.